gedegithub/gedBert/readme.txt

         3 : Introduce delay in tram transmission
         4 : Introduce tram loss in communication

-- Note that each type of error has a 0.2 chance of happening, so executions amy vary from each other.
+- Note that each type of error has a 0.2 chance of happening, so executions amy vary from each other and that if the file to test is small enough, it is possible that no error happen.